keyboardAnt/keyboardant.github.io/_posts/2020-05-22-Problems-with-Generative-Adversarial-Networks-(GANs).md

 GLANN has first introduced on December 2018, in a paper by Yedid Hoshen and Jitendra Malik; Later, with an additional author, Ke Li, it got published in CVPR 2019[^9][^10].

->A benchmark shows empirically its superiority over GANs and VAEs, in both quality and diversity of the results (presented in GLANN's paper):
+>A benchmark shows empirically GLANN's superiority over GANs and VAEs, in both quality and diversity of the results (presented in GLANN's paper):
 >
 >![image-20200523132812272](../assets/image-20200523132812272.png)
 >